josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🧿_fcdo_data_signatures.md

 - inform protection priorities
 - anchor analysis under uncertainty

-They are the calcaneus lines you read *before* deciding where the pressure came from.
+They are the cancellous lines you read *before* deciding where the pressure came from.

 ---